Latur–Mumbai CSMT Superfast Express: Coaches

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22107/Mumbai Chhatrapati Shivaji Maharaj Terminus–Latur Superfast Express covers the distance of 530 kilometres in 9 hours 30 mins (55.79 km/hr) & 9 hours 25 mins as 22108/Latur–Mumbai Chhatrapati Shivaji Maharaj Terminus Superfast Express (55.8053 km/hr).
+The 22107/Mumbai Chhatrapati Shivaji Maharaj Terminus–Latur Superfast Express covers the distance of 530 kilometres in 9 hours 30 mins (55.79 km/h) and 9 hours 25 mins as 22108/Latur–Mumbai Chhatrapati Shivaji Maharaj Terminus Superfast Express (55.8053 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

 Traction

 It is a total diesel haul end to end.
 Usually a WDG-3A or WDP-4D locomotive from the Kalyan Shed hauls the train.
+As the route is fully electrified now it hauls WAP7 or WAP4 loco.

 Schedule

 This daily service departs Chhatrapati Shivaji Maharaj Terminus, Mumbai as Latur Express at 21:00 hrs IST and arrives Latur at 06:30 hrs IST the next day.
 In return journey, the train departs Latur as Mumbai Express at 22:30 hrs IST and arrives Chhatrapati Shivaji Maharaj Terminus, Mumbai at 08:05 hrs IST the next day.